I crouched against the mountain nearly paralyzed with fear.

 I’ve been afraid of heights for quite a while as an adult.
-However, as a kid, I wanted to be a pilot and dreamed of flying jets.
+However, as a kid, I wanted to be a pilot.
+I dreamed of flying jets.
 Go figure.
 How could that kid grow up to be someone who got vertigo while watching videos of climbers?
-Free Solo made my knees go weak.
+Watching Alex Honnold climb El Capitan in Free Solo made my knees go weak.

-My google search only found one accident on these ladders.
-However, from my perspective these ladders looked like many accidents waiting to happen.
-If you watch this video, everyone seems quite happy to climb the ladders.
+My google search only found one accident on the ladders.
+However, from my perspective, the ladders looked like many accidents waiting to happen.
+If you watch this video, everyone seems quite happy to be on the ladders.
 See below for the view I had while cowering against the cliff waiting my turn to get roped up.
 I couldn’t even consider climbing down without a rope (but then my alternative was to live on the side of that mountain for the rest of my life?).

 From the car park, expect a strenuous zigzag uphill for 2.5 kilometers until you arrive at the steep gully at the base of Beacon Buttress (3121 meters and an alternative to the ladders as well).
 This climb is also not for those with a fear of heights.
 I’m also not sure how safe it is without roping up either – although no one seems to do it.

 This imposing gully goes straight up (it takes 45 minutes to an hour to climb, depending on fitness level – and you’d better be fit).
 Before climbing, our guide told us, if there’s a rockfall please warn those below.
 For those below- don’t shut your eyes and put your head down but get out of the way.
 This did not inspire confidence for some reason.